What Type Of Backup Do You Need? (Full, Incremental, Or Differential)

 BlogVault’s Test Restore feature is an incredible feature that allows you to test your backup before restoring it to the live site.
 This will help you to check the health and hygiene of your backup in a test environment.
 After which you can push it to the live site.

-Apart from the above factors, your WordPress site’s need for risk management, the total volume of data assets and other factors can contribute towards choosing the right backup approach.
+Apart from the above factors, your website’s need for risk management, the total volume of data assets and other factors can contribute towards choosing the right backup approach.

 It is not always possible to take a full backup daily and hence incremental backups are often the best bet.
 Your site is best served with a smart plugin that can be customized to your requirements.
 BlogVault’s backup plugin offers incremental backups, and stores all your backup files remotely so you can access them even when your site is down!

-Don’t push backing up your WordPress site to the fag end of your list of priorities – make sure you choose the right kind and do it as often as possible!
+Don’t push backing up your website to the fag end of your list of priorities – make sure you choose the right kind and do it as often as possible!